 What Vietnam’s fintech sector learned from 2021

 Moreover, the digital payment solutions came as a savior for new users who found themselves isolated at home due to covid restrictions and had to use services like MoMo, Grab, Now, and ZaloPay for their daily needs.
-It is also noteworthy that various mobile wallet apps have also started providing financial services, like loan applications and non-life insurance products accompanied with discount vouchers and cashback offers.
+It is also noteworthy that various mobile wallet apps have also started providing financial services, like loan applications and non-life insurance products accompanied by discount vouchers and cashback offers.

 Acceptance of mobile money in Vietnam